gottagofaster236/SonicVisualSplit/README.md

 Alternatively, you can go to component settings (as described in the previous section), and click the "Toggle practice mode" button there.

 ## Known limitations
-- If you die on *Scrap Brain 3* in Sonic 1, you'll have to undo the split manually (the game time will be correct anyways).
+- If you die on *Scrap Brain 3* in Sonic 1, you'll hхave to undo the split manually (the game time will be correct anyways).
 - Same for Sonic 2's *Sky Chase* and *Wing Fortress*.
 If you die on one of those levels, you'll have to manually undo the split.
 - In Sonic 2, when you hit the boss, the timer is flashing and SVS fails to recognize that.
 This is fine, it'll recover soon after.